hackergrrl/blob-store-replication-stream/README.md

   - `'sync'`: (default) entries will sent and fetched. the two stores will contain the same blobs post-replication
   - `'pull'`: entries will only be fetched, not sent
   - `'push'`: entries will only be sent, not fetched
+- `filter`: a function that takes a filename and returns `true` if it should be synced to the other side, or `false` if it shouldn't

 ## Install